It’s amazing how food holds the identical symbol of home that can make you fully happy with its presence.

 “Chinese with a whole new look and feel”

-The look and feel of the restaurant are unlike any traditional Chinese restaurant – there is an unmistakable Western uncomplicated atmosphere that is created utilizing a number of elements including the design, décor, floor and wall finishes, furnishings, table setting, tableware, food presentation, food portions and the menu.
+The look and feel of the restaurant are unlike any traditional Chinese restaurant.
+There is an unmistakable Western atmosphere that is created utilizing several elements.
+The design, décor, floor and wall finishes, furnishings, table setting, tableware, food presentation, food portions, and the menu.
 All these combined with authentic Chinese cooking and warm personal service create a simple and uncomplicated ambiance that captures the heart of the diners.

 Personal recommendation, of course above all, Wonton Noodle Soup: